Senan3307/cloud_resume_frontend/README.md

 - A markdown file that explains the purpose of the repository, installation instructions, and how to run or deploy the application.

+## .gitignore

+- The .gitignore file tells Git which files or directories to ignore when tracking changes in a repository.
+This is important for keeping unnecessary or sensitive files out of version control.